DBS Checks and Certificates

 Once the application form has been sent to the DBS, BBE will notify the evidence checker to ask them to get the applicant to join the Update Service.
 They can join, within 28 days of the DBS receiving their application, using their application form reference number.

 They can also join the Update Service when they receive their DBS certificate, by using their certificate number.
-If they choose to do this, they must join the Update Service within 30 days of the ‘date of issue’ displayed on your certificate.
+If they choose to do this, they must join the Update Service within 30 days of the ‘date of issue’ displayed on their certificate.

 If a band member already has a DBS certificate, do they need a new one?